 I cannot tell you how many times I have seen costly and destructive water damage on RVs.
-If you think about it when your RV is traveling down the road it is constantly moving and flexing, which results in the seams and sealants eventually allowing water to find its way through and into the RV.
-Another problem is when the seams and sealants are exposed to the elements and over a period of time dry out and crack, once again allowing water to penetrate the exterior surface.
+If you think about it when your RV is traveling down the road it is constantly moving and flexing.
+This constant movement results in the seams and sealants eventually allowing water to penetrate the surface.
+Another problem is sealants exposed to the elements for a period of time dry out and crack, allowing water to penetrate the exterior surface.

 Water damage on an RV is similar to progressive damage to a tire.
 The outside of the tire looks fine, but the internal damage over a period of time causes the tire to fail without warning.
 The outside of your RV looks fine but the internal damage caused by water damage over a period of time can result in the entire roof, floor or wall rotting away without you knowing it.

 It’s important that repairs are made as soon as you identify any water damage on your RV.
-The longer the water damage exists the more it spreads and the more it costs to repair.
+The longer water damage exists the more it spreads and the more it costs to repair it.